-Dual credit offerings and enrollment have increased steadily since the fall of 2012 and currently accounts for between 10%-15% of fall unduplicated headcount enrollment.

-ECCC will continue to collaborate with district high schools in delivering dual credit opportunities.
+A.3.1 Strategy: Dual credit offerings and enrollment have increased steadily and currently accounts for over 40% of fall unduplicated headcount enrollment.
+ECCC will continue to collaborate with district high schools in delivering and developing new dual credit opportunities.